Spacial/awesome-arts/README.md

 - [Rexpaint](https://www.gridsagegames.com/rexpaint/): is a powerful and user-friendly ASCII art editor.
 Use a wide variety of tools to create ANSI block/line art, roguelike mockups and maps, UI layouts, and for other game development needs.
 - [Jeff Thompson](http://www.jeffreythompson.org/index.php)
 - [Awesome-Design-Tools](https://github.com/LisaDziuba/Awesome-Design-Tools): The best design tools for everything.
+- [BIRDFONT](https://birdfont.org): is a free font editor which lets you create vector graphics and export TTF, OTF, EOT and SVG fonts.
+The editor has good support for both monochrome and color font formats.

 ## Fonts